GDP in Germany

 Germany - GDP (billions of Euros)

-Economy contracts in Q2 on drag from the external sector
+Economy contracts in Q2 as external sector falters

 Germany - GDP (EUR bn) Data